 Kibele is an attractive restaurant in Great Portland Street serving up modern and traditional Turkish food.
-After a warm welcome, and some oohing and aahing over the beautiful décor we got stuck into the vast menu with some helpful recommendations from the staff.
+After a warm welcome we got stuck into the vast menu with some helpful recommendations from the staff.

 The restaurant is split over two floors with downstairs offering live entertainment four nights a week.
 On Wednesday’s Kibele have a harpist, Thursday & Friday a live band and on Saturday’s a belly dancer!

-We were super impressed with the cocktails at Kibele.
-We started off with a Kinky Bramble (great name!) with Tanqueray Gin, Chambord, Fresh Lemon and Egg White and Mr Ocho with Hendrix Gin, Cucumber, Ginger, Basil (both £9.50) which were both beautifully presented.
+We were super impressed with the cocktails at Kibele and started off with a Kinky Bramble with Tanqueray Gin, Chambord, Fresh Lemon and Egg White.
+We also had Mr Ocho with Hendrix Gin, Cucumber, Ginger, Basil (both £9.50).
+Both were so beautifully presented!

 The lovely Miles then rustled up a cocktail of his choice.
 He made an amazing Strawberry and basil frozen daiquiri with Havana rum, sugar syrup, dehydrated lime wheel and of course fresh strawberry and basil.
 What a cocktail!